Azure SQL Database

-- 180 days of dual-use rights to apply to current deployment (on premises or on third-party cloud) and in Azure to allow for data migration.
+- 180 days of dual-use rights to apply to current deployment (on-premises or third-party cloud) and in Azure to allow for data migration.

-No. Azure SQL Database is a fully managed database service, which means that Microsoft operates SQL Server for you and ensures its availability and performance.
+No. Azure SQL Database is a fully managed database service, which means that Microsoft operates SQL Server for you, and ensures its availability and performance.
 SQL Database also includes innovative features to enhance your business continuity, such as built-in high availability.
-A comprehensive security portfolio allows you to implement intelligent features like threat detection, so that don’t have to worry about administering or maintaining hundreds or thousands of your SQL Server databases.
+A comprehensive security portfolio allows you to implement intelligent features like threat detection, so that you don't have to worry about administering or maintaining your SQL Server databases.
 View the full feature comparison of Azure SQL Database and SQL Server.

-The vCore-based service tiers are primarily differentiated by availability, storage type, and IOPS:
+The vCore-based service tiers are primarily differentiated by availability, storage type, and input/output per second:

-General Purpose offers a budget-oriented and balanced set of compute and storage options where I/O performance or failover time is not the priority.
+- General purpose offers a budget-oriented and balanced set of compute and storage options where input/output (I/O) performance or failover time is not the priority.

-Connectivity between your Microsoft Azure SQL Database and the Azure Internet gateway is guaranteed at least 99.99 percent of the time, regardless of your service tier.
-0.01 percent is reserved for patches, upgrades, and failovers.
+Connectivity between your Azure SQL Database and the Azure internet gateway is guaranteed at least 99.99 percent of the time, regardless of your service tier.
+The remaining 0.01 percent is reserved for patches, upgrades, and failovers.
 For more information, read the SLA.
 For information about the availability architecture of Azure SQL Database, see high availability and Azure SQL Database.

-Ready when you are—let’s set up your Azure free account.Start free
+Ready when you are—let’s set up your Azure free account.Try SQL Database free

 1Price-performance claim based on data from a study commissioned by Microsoft and conducted by GigaOm in August 2019.
 The study compared price-performance between a single, 80 vCore, Gen 5 Azure SQL Database on the business critical service tier and the db.r4.16x large offering for Amazon Web Services Relational Database Service (AWS RDS) for SQL Server.
 Benchmark data is taken from a GigaOm Analytic Field Test derived from a recognized industry standard, TPC Benchmark™ E (TPC-E), and is based on a mixture of read-only and update intensive transactions that simulate activities found in complex OLTP application environments.
 Price-performance is calculated by GigaOm as the cost of running the cloud platform continuously for three years divided by transactions per second throughput.
 Prices are based on publicly available US pricing in East US for Azure SQL Database and US East (Ohio) for AWS RDS as of August 2019.
 Price-performance results are based upon the configurations detailed in the GigaOm Analytic Field Test.
 Actual results and prices may vary based on configuration and region.